INTVP/proACT/README.md

 This repository outlines the data pipeline for producing the datasets for the [ProACT Procurement Anticorruption and Transparency platform](https://www.procurementintegrity.org/) from publicly available public procurement datasets of the Government Transparency Institute (GTI).

-The project was implemented late 2020 from funding of the World Bank.
+The project was implemented late 2020 with funding from the World Bank.
 This documentation allows the user to replicate the data behind the ProACT platform from the source dataset.

 Below you can find instructions on navigating the repository and brief explanations on the main functions of the scripts used.

+## Replication
+* To replicate a country dataset:
+> 1. After cloning this repository, request the input data from GTI by writing to info@govtransparency.eu GTI will send country.zip to replace [ProACT-2020/utility_data/country/](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/utility_data/country)
+> 2. Launch Stata using [main.do](https://github.com/GovTransparencyInstitue/ProACT-2020/blob/main/main.do) from the root directory.
+> 3. [main.do](https://github.com/GovTransparencyInstitue/ProACT-2020/blob/main/main.do) takes two inputs: country list to execute the code and  R_path_local.
+R_path_local is the path of Rscript.exe on your  machine.
+> 4. Execute main.do

 ## Data Navigation
 This section describes the different datasets used to create the main output files.